papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 We would create an array of increasingly blurry images, preferably using TextureRegions in the same Texture (to reduce texture binds and increase batching).
 Here we use a smaller size for our blurred images in order to reduce memory usage and improve rendering.
 When we upscale with bilinear filtering, the difference will not be very significant.

 Using 4 different blurs: (100% extra memory space)
 ![4x](http://i.imgur.com/ylMdU.png)

 Using 8 different blurs: (150% extra memory space)
 ![8x](http://i.imgur.com/JL3yQ.png)

-In the shader, we would use `mix`
+To fake a real-time blurring, we would use `mix()` in GLSL to linearly interpolate (lerp) between two different blur strengths.
+Since the different blur strengths are contained in the same texture, we end up with very fast rendering, no extra draw passes, no FBOs, no bath flushes, etc. The downsides:

+- Requires more memory
+- Larger distribution filesize.
+This can be avoided by blurring in software during creation time, i.e. using BlurUtils.
+- Requires tweaking your shaders and atlases.

 # Bloom
 http://www.curious-creature.org/2007/02/20/fast-image-processing-with-jogl/